nicolasbrunner/articles/mountainbike/trioofwheels.md

 I still don't know if the differences I felt are more related to the rims themselves or to the spokes and/or lacing pattern.
 However, I learnt, that there can be some significant differences in ride feel between seemingly similar products on paper.

-If I were mostly riding flowier and loamier trails, I'd happily ride either one of those wheels.
+If I were mostly riding flowy and loamy trails, I'd happily ride either one of those wheels.
 Money being no issue, I'd pick one of the two carbon wheel options, because they are accelerating just a bit faster.

 On chunkier terrain, I'd pick either the XMC 320 or the XM 481.
 They offer more grip and comfort without sacrificing precision.
 In fact, I mostly ride the XMC 320 wheel on my Scor 2030, which I usually pick on my local trails.
 For more alpine riding, I'll pick the XM 481 on my Transition Sentinel.
 I simply trust the material a bit more and my ability to repair it.

 For the sake of experiment, I have also tried all wheel sets on my Kona Honzo Hardtail and two of them on a friend's Yeti ARC.
 No surprises: The differences in compliance are even more pronounced without rear suspension.

-Obviously as with everything mountainbiking, you might come to entirely different conclusions for your terrain and riding style.
+Obviously as with everything, you might come to entirely different conclusions for your terrain and riding style.
 Happy experimenting!

 ## About the author